310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Midori %}
-Ah—Alright, got it… Sorry…
+Ah— Alright, got it… Sorry…
 {% endbubble %}

 {% bubble Keito %}
 There's no need to apologize.
-You guys did nothing wrong… Just be more dignified—So incorrigible.
+You guys did nothing wrong… Just be more dignified — So incorrigible.
 {% endbubble %}

 {% bubble Midori %}